qld-gov-au/ckanext-validation/README.md

 The extension provides two small utilities to generate a global report with all the current data validation reports:

+ON CKAN >= 2.9:

+    ckan -c /path/to/ini/file validation report

+    ckan -c /path/to/ini/file validation report-full

+ON CKAN <= 2.8:

     paster validation report -c /path/to/ckan/ini

     paster validation report-full -c /path/to/ckan/ini

 Both commands will print an overview of the total number of datasets and tabular resources, and a breakdown of how many have a validation status of success, failure or error.
-Additionally they will create a CSV report. `paster validation report` will create a report with all failing resources, including the following fields:
+Additionally they will create a CSV report. `validation report` will create a report with all failing resources, including the following fields:

 * Dataset name
 * Resource id